Rodger A. Payne, Ph.D.

 - M.A.
 (1986) Baylor University, Communication Studies Department.

 - B.G.S.
 (1983) University of Kansas, Political Science Department (Honors); and Communication Studies Department.

 - The democratization of international institutions

-- Member, University of Louisville Sustainability Council and its Administration, Finance, and Outreach Committee, 2009-present.
+- Member, University of Louisville Sustainability Council and its Chair of Administration, Finance, and Outreach Committee, 2009-present.

 - Member, Provost's University-Wide Committee on Socially Responsible Investing, 2010-2011.

 - Member, Peace, Justice & Conflict Transformation Program Development & Advisory Group, 2010-present.

 - Executive Committee, Environmental Studies Section, International Studies Association, 2002-2003 and 2008-2011.